Rototu/yaml-to-env/README.md

 ## Instructions for how to run

-Make sure you have a config file (.txt) with the paths to all the YAML files you want to pull values from.
+Make sure you have a config file with the paths to all the YAML files you want to pull values from.
 Then run

 ```[bash]